--How can I get old mystery blocks?

 up until now?
 If so, are you using the same computer as before?

-have been double-clicking on the pdf icon to open it, open Adobe Reader first
+have been double-clicking on the pdf icon to try to open it, open Adobe Reader first

 and then use File>Open in the menubar to open the file from inside Reader.